NRCan-IETS-CE-O-HBC/HTAP/doc/HTAP-input-and-output.md

 * **Other things you should know**:
   - Currently this tag includes parameters for Type 1 (+/- AC), Type 2 and combo systems.
     <mark>The number of inputs needed depends on which system is selected</mark>
   - Contrary to its name, the definition of this system does not include ventilation.
+Mechanical ventilation is defined in `Opt-HRVspec`

 #### Sample `.choice` definition for  `Opt-Location`
          Opt-Archetype = MediumSFD